Guan Linzheng: Chinese Civil War

-Because of General Guan's impressive track record, he was President Chiang Kai-shek's original choice to lead the American-trained Nationalist troops to Manchuria against Communist troops under Lin Biao in 1945.
+Because of Guan's record, he was President Chiang Kai-shek's original choice to lead the American-trained Nationalist troops to Manchuria against Communist troops under Lin Biao in 1945.
 However, General Chen Cheng opposed Guan's appointment as security commander of Manchuria because of the intense rivalry between the two of them, and Guan was appointed as garrison commander of Yunnan instead.
-On November 25, college students went on strike in Kunming to protest the resumption of the Chinese Civil War.
+On November 25, college students went on strike in Kunming to protest the resumption of the civil war.
 Four days later, General Guan held a press conference and stated the government troops has the right to use force to quell the strike, and ordered the students to resume their classes.
-But on December 1, 1945, nationalist troops and student protestors clashed with each other and there were many casualties on both sides, Guan was made a scapegoat of the incident and resigned his command the next year.
-In 1947, Guan succeeded President Chiang Kai-shek as commandant of the Whampoa Military Academy, and was appointed as deputy commander-in-chief of the ROC army.
-In August 1949, the acting president Li Zongren appointed him as commander-in-chief of the ROC army, because Chiang Kai-shek put Guan's old rival General Chen Cheng in charge of Taiwan and greatly favored him, General Guan decided to retire in Hong Kong in that November.
+But on December 1, 1945, Nationalist troops and student protestors clashed with each other and there were many casualties on both sides, Guan was made a scapegoat of the incident and resigned his command the next year.
+In 1947, Guan succeeded President Chiang Kai-shek as commandant of the Whampoa Military Academy, and was appointed as deputy commander-in-chief of the Republic of China army.
+In August 1949, the acting president Li Zongren appointed him as commander-in-chief of the army.
+Chiang Kai-shek appointed Guan's old rival Chen Cheng as chairman of Taiwan, so Guan decided to retire in Hong Kong.
 He formally resigned his position as commander-in-chief of the army in 1950.

 Retirement in Hong Kong

-During his stay in Hong Kong, Guan declined any political activities and spent most of his time in calligraphy and Chinese opera.
-Guan's relationship with General Chen Cheng was very rivalrous throughout their career, Guan maintained a close friendship with General Hu Lien, one of Chen Cheng's ablest subordinates.
+During his retirement in Hong Kong, Guan declined any political activities and spent most of his time in calligraphy and Chinese opera.
+While Guan's relationship with Chen Cheng was very rivalrous throughout their career, Guan maintained a close friendship with General Hu Lien.
 Guan also formed a closer relationship with his own former adjutant, General Liu Yuzhang when their children married each other.
-In April 1975 Guan travelled to Taiwan to show his last respect to Chiang Kai-shek's funeral.
-In 1980, General Guan Linzheng himself died at age 75.
-General Guan Linzheng and his wife are buried in Rose Hills Memorial Park in Whittier, California.
-General Guan Linzheng is survived by two sons, four daughters, twelve grandchildren and three great-grandchildren.
+In April 1975 Guan travelled to Taiwan to attend Chiang Kai-shek's funeral.
+He died of a heart attack at Queen Elizabeth Hospital on August 1, 1980.
+Guan and his wife are buried in Rose Hills Memorial Park in Whittier, California.